Non-degree Learning Programs

 Even if you’re not a student, you can still take advantage of the knowledgeable professors on Henderson’s campus.
 The university’s Ellis College of Arts and Sciences offers free classes in the spring on a number of topics to the public.
 Some examples of past topics include witchcraft in Early Modern Europe, pulp fiction and pop culture, and Caddo Indian history.

-Summer Intensive Studio Classes: Henderson and the Dawson Educational Cooperative are co-sponsors of this five-day intensive workshop for art educators.
+Henderson and the Dawson Educational Cooperative are co-sponsors of five-day-long intensive Summer Intensive Studio Classes for art educators.
 The workshop provides 30 hours of professional development approved by the South Arkansas Math and Science STEM Center.
 Instructors from Henderson and other surrounding institutions offer classes in everything from printmaking to digital 3-D modeling.
 Housing is available.
-Learn more.

 Teachers College, Henderson is home to the Alliance for Continuing Excellence in Education and the Southwest-A Educational Renewal Zone, comprised of a number of public schools, two-year colleges, and educational cooperatives working together to improve P-16 education in Arkansas.